 The Abbey Church of St Mary the Virgin in Sherborne has had a chequered history:

-Although it was originally founded by St Aldhelm in AD 705, the current building dates from around 1050.
+Although it was originally founded by St Aldhelm in 705CE, the current building dates from around 1050.

 However, it was substantially rebuilt in the twelfth, fifteenth and nineteenth centuries, and little remains from that period.

 In 1437 the town people tried to burn down the abbey.